Discover the Secrets of Alcatraz – Is Alcatraz Worth It?

 In 1855 construction of a military fort began on the island, for fear of another impending war with Spain.
 Its expansion continued into the Civil War for anticipated confederate attacks in the “northern” state of California.
 It was built around a citadel, with numerous batteries and casemates.
 Even though there was little Civil War action in California, the fortification continued after the war until there 8 batteries around the island, with over 100 cannon like Rodman guns, and 19 Howitzers.

 By 1874 the fortifications on Alcatraz were largely obsolete.
 It was then that the idea of using it as a military prison was spawned.
 At that time, the only wars taking place were with the Native Americans.
 Half a century later, its usefulness of isolating prisoners in an inescapable place served little purpose with Native Americans, and with no wars on US soil, there were few, if any, military prisoners.
 It was then that it was determined to pass the land to the Bureau of Prisons.
-It would be rebuilt and modernized, and used to housed the most notorious of American prisoners, those unable to be kept in other prisons.
+It would be rebuilt and modernized, and used to house the most notorious of American prisoners, those unable to be kept in other prisons.

 Can you visit Alcatraz without a Tour?